 Mr. Dixler represents those in Immigration Court facing asylum referrals, criminal deportation and challenging family matters, among other issues.
-Criminal attorneys contact him about the immigration consequences of a criminal record for their foreign born clients.
+Criminal defense attorneys contact him about the immigration consequences of a criminal record for their foreign born clients.
 He has significant experience with waivers of inadmissibility for crime, J-1 visas, misrepresentation, and unlawful presence.
-He serves as a speaker and writes for AILA on these topics, among others.
+He has served as a speaker and writer for AILA on these topics, among others.
 Mr. Dixler successfully defends clients in the Immigration Courts, Board of Immigration Appeals and Federal Courts.
 He has filed successful lawsuits against the U. S. Citizenship and Immigration Service in Federal Court to challenge unreasonable delays with adjudication, naturalization denials, and name checks.
 He is also functionally bilingual in Spanish.
 Mr. Dixler is a Native Chicagoan, who is originally from the Central Rogers Park neighborhood.

 The practice started its immigration work in 1993 in Chicago, Illinois.
 Mr. Dixler is a sole practitioner.
 This allows him to provide uncompromised advice.
 Mr. Dixler previously worked as a licensed prosecutor and assistant with both the Cook County States Attorney and the Law Department of the City of Chicago.
 He also worked for the Law Offices of Richard S. Cohan.
 In 1998, his practice took over limited professional responsibility for immigration clients formerly represented by the Law Offices of T.V.
 Weber of Aurora, Illinois.
-He was also designated as one of several referring attorneys for the late David Lehman and Mark Anvaripour in Chicago.
+He was also designated as one of several referring attorneys assisting the late David Lehman and Mark Anvaripour in Chicago.
 His office is conveniently located within a block of the U.S.C.I.S.
 Chicago Field Office, which also houses parts of C.B.P., Immigration Court, and I.C.E.